mdolab/pygeo/doc/update_pygeo.rst

 Update pyGeo Object
 ===================
 Once the DVGeometry object is set up, we run our update function to deform our original geometry given the deformed FFD geometry.
-This is done by calling the ``DVGeo.updatePyGeo()`` function, providing the pyGeo geometry object as the first option.
+This is done by calling the ``DVGeo.updatePyGeo()`` function, providing the pyGeo geometry object as the first parameter.
-The second option specifies the output file type, which can be either "tecplot" or "iges", depending on the desired output format.
+The second parameter specifies the output file type, which can be either ``"tecplot"`` or ``"iges"``, depending on the desired output format.
-The final required option is the name of the output file, provided without an extension as an extension will be added matching the required output type.
+The final required parameter is the name of the output file, provided without an extension as an extension will be added matching the required output type.

 .. literalinclude:: ../examples/deform_geometry/runScript.py
     :start-after: # rst UpdatePyGeo